turingschool/launch-curriculum/module3/lessons/Week2/IntroToMVC.md

     }
 }
 ```
 This is using something called `dependency injection` to get access to our database context.
-We will cover dependency injection later in this mod.
+Don't worry about how that works right now, let's stay focused on the M, V, and C.

-Navigate to `https://localhost:<port#>/Movies` in your browser and take a look in your console.
+Navigate to `https://localhost:<port#>/movies` in your browser and take a look in your console.
 You should see the following which lets us know that we have successfully accessed our Movies!

 ```
 Movie 1, Title: Elf, Genre Holiday